xlvector/abcmidi/doc/readme.txt

 Bug reports

-Please report any bugs you find in abc2midi, midi2abc, midicopy, or abcmatch, abc2abc to seymour.shlien@crc.ca (preferably with an example so that I can replicate the problem).
+Please report any bugs you find in abc2midi, midi2abc, midicopy, or abcmatch, abc2abc to fy733@ncf.ca (preferably with an example so that I can replicate the problem).
 Better still, send me the repaired source files which fix the problem!
 If you add your own features to the code that other people might want to use then let